kubernetes/community/contributors/design-proposals/api-machinery/customresource-conversion-webhook.md

   Version string
   Names CustomResourceDefinitionNames
   Scope ResourceScope
-  // This optional and correspond to the first version in the versions list Validation *CustomResourceValidation
-  // Optional, correspond to the first version in the versions list Subresources *CustomResourceSubresources
   Versions []CustomResourceDefinitionVersion

-  // Optional, and correspond to the first version in the versions list
+  // These fields are optional and correspond to the first version in the versions list Validation *CustomResourceValidation AdditionalPrinterColumns []CustomResourceColumnDefinition Subresources *CustomResourceSubresources
-  AdditionalPrinterColumns []CustomResourceColumnDefinition

   Conversion *CustomResourceConversion
 }

 type CustomResourceDefinitionVersion struct {
   Name string
-  Served Boolean
+  Served bool
-  Storage Boolean
+  Storage bool
   // These three fields should not be set for first item in Versions list Schema *JSONSchemaProp
   Subresources *CustomResourceSubresources